Creating and Running a Webman Project in ServBay

 php

-command refers to the PHP executable from your ServBay environment.
-ServBay automatically configures your terminal environment, allowing you to use the installed PHP version directly. - To run Webman in the background, add the
+command uses ServBay’s PHP executable.
+ServBay automatically configures your terminal so you can use its PHP version directly. - To run Webman in the background, add

 -d